 Grant in 2015

 MiNDERA Corporation specializes in the development of non-invasive molecular testing devices aimed at diagnosing skin cancer and other skin diseases.
-The company's innovative products include a micro-needle array patch that allows for pain-free and minimally invasive extraction of biomarkers such as RNA, DNA, and proteins from the skin, eliminating the need for traditional skin biopsies.
-Additionally, MiNDERA is working on a whole transcriptome extraction patch and a skin microbiome extraction patch for various research applications.
-Founded in 2013, the company is headquartered in Palo Alto, California.
+The company has created a micro-needle array patch that allows for pain-free and minimally invasive extraction of biomarkers, such as RNA, DNA, and proteins, from the skin without the need for traditional biopsies.
+Additionally, MiNDERA develops specialized patches for whole transcriptome extraction and skin microbiome extraction, which are designed for research applications.
+Founded in 2013, MiNDERA is headquartered in Palo Alto, California.

-TinyKicks is a technology company based in Irvine, California, founded in 2014 by France Helfer.
-The company specializes in developing a wireless smart sensor system that captures fetal movement to promote healthy pregnancy outcomes.
-Its flagship product, the TinyKicks eMotion fetal activity monitor, is a wearable device that detects and distinguishes between the baby's kicks and the mother's movements.
-This continuous monitoring system automatically uploads data to the user's smartphone, allowing pregnant women to track their baby's activity.
-By leveraging machine learning algorithms, TinyKicks can identify abnormal fetal movement patterns, alerting users to potential complications and thereby reducing the costs associated with pregnancy-related issues.
+TinyKicks is a technology company headquartered in Irvine, California, founded in 2014 by France Helfer.
+The company specializes in developing a wireless smart sensor system that captures fetal movement using machine learning to promote healthy pregnancy outcomes.
+Its flagship product, the TinyKicks eMotion fetal activity monitor, is a wearable device that detects the user's baby kicks, distinguishing them from the mother's movements.
+This continuous monitoring provides real-time data, which is automatically uploaded to the user's smartphone.
+The system utilizes machine learning algorithms to identify abnormal fetal movement, enabling pregnant women to receive timely notifications about potential complications, thereby reducing costs associated with pregnancy-related issues and enhancing overall pregnancy health tracking.